O2do-repository/AutoDo/README.md

 Infrabel sends emails with PDF files attached to it containing all the information about the opportunity.
 With PowerAutomate, we can place any PDF received into a dedicated folder on Sharepoint.
-This workflow can then run and parse the PDF in order to persist the info.
+This workflow can then run and parse the PDF in order to save the info.